-I’ve been involved in English language teaching since 1992, and I’m now employed full-time at a business college in Germany, where I’m responsible for business-related English courses on the undergraduate programmes.
+I’m currently employed full-time at a business college in Germany, where I’m responsible for business-related English courses on the undergraduate programmes.
 Before this, I had a similar position in Milan, Italy.

 Some years ago I founded and ran my own business – a British Council accredited private language school based in England – so I’ve also had some experience of running a company.
 And I also train corporate clients, usually on a one-to-one basis, when invited to so.